abhiwand/atk/doc/source/ds_apir.rst

 .. contents:: Table of Contents
     :local:

-A :term:`Python User Function (PUF)` is a python function written by the user on the client-side which can execute in a distributed fashion on the cluster.
+A :abbr:`PUF (Python User Function)` is a python function written by the user on the client-side which can execute in a distributed fashion on the cluster.
 The function is serialized and copies are distributed throughout the cluster as part of command execution.
 Various API command methods accept PUFs as parameters.
 All PUFs run under the constraints of the particular command.